nbicocchi/learn-microservices/zookeeperSpringCloud/Centralized configuration (Apache Zookeeper).md

 mvn spring-boot:run
 ```

-To ensure that the /config node is populated, we can use zkCli.sh:
+To ensure that the /config node is populated, we can use zkCli.sh in this way:

 ```
 [zk: localhost:2181(CONNECTED) 1] ls /